 Exploring the Goreme Open-Air Museum is an absolute must.
 This UNESCO World Heritage Site consists of a series of monasteries carved into different rocks that date back to the 10th century.

-It is located about 1 mile from the town centre and is an easy walk with beautiful scenery to see along the way.
+It is located about 1 mile from the town center and is an easy walk with beautiful scenery to see along the way.
 There are 11 refectories within the museum complex to visit.

-Each has its own unique story to tell and because of the lack of light that has entered the caves the frescoes have retained their original vibrancy.
-As well, some still have tombs carved into the ground that you can see the skeletons still under a protective glass.
+Each has its own unique story to tell and because of the lack of light that has entered the caves, the frescoes have retained their original vibrancy.
+As well, some still have tombs carved into the ground that you can see the skeletons still under protective glass.

 Entrance into the museum is a mere 25TL which is approximately $4US.
 There is an additional charge of 10TL into the Dark Church (Karanlik Kilise) as this is a way to help recover the recent renovation costs and help preserve the frescoes.

 It takes approximately 2 to 3 hours to explore the complex and it is suggested to arrive first thing in the morning or a few hours before the museum closes to avoid the midday crowds.